Strong consistency of Krichevsky-Trofimov estimator for the number of communities in the Stochastic Block Model: Discussion

 \section{Discussion}

 In this paper we introduced a model selection procedure based on the Krichevsky-Trofimov mixture distribution for the number of communities in the Stochastic Block Model.
 We proved the almost sure convergence (strong consistency) of the penalized estimator \eqref{est_kt} to the underlying number of communities, without assuming a known upper bound on that quantity.
-To our knowledge this is the first strong consistency result for an estimator of the number of communities, even in the bounded case.
+To our knowledge this is the first strong consistency result for an estimator of the number of communities.
+Moreover, it is the first unbounded estimator in the sense that the set of candidate values is allowed to grow with the sample size.

-The family of penalty functions of the form \eqref{eq:penalty} are of smaller order compared to the ones used in \cite{wang2017likelihood}, therefore our results also apply to their family of penalty functions.
-Moreover, we consider a wider family of sparse models with edge probability of order $\rho_n$, where $\rho_n$ can decrease to 0 at a rate $n\rho_n \rightarrow \infty$.
-It remains open if it is even possible to obtain consistency in the sparse regime with $\rho_n=1/n$ and which are the smallest penalty functions for a consistent estimator of the number of communities.